medikoo/fs2/README.md

 ### readlink(path[, options[, cb]]) _(fs2/readlink)_

 Same as [fs.readlink](http://nodejs.org/api/all.html#fs_fs_readlink_path_options_callback).
 Returns promise.
-Supports `loose: true` option, which when passed, resolves with `null` (instead of exception) if path doesn't exist
+Supports `loose: true` option, which when passed, resolves with `null` (instead of exception) if file at path is not a symlink or it doesn't exist.

 ### realpath(path[, options[, cb]]) _(fs2/realpath)_